The USA Resume Writing Guide

 It all starts with your resume.
 Prepare yourself - before writing your resume research the company you want to work for.
 Such information will help you to adapt your resume more effectively to each specific job and use proper examples illustrating your achievements.

-Depending on the length of work experience, most employers in the USA prefer one to two-page resume printed in reverse-chronological order - starting with what you have done most recently.
+Depending on the length of work experience, most employers in the USA prefer a one to two-page resume printed in reverse-chronological order - starting with what you have done most recently.

 Keyword resumes are also popular.
 Keyword resumes use keywords and phrases, specific to your field, throughout your resume for screening and ranking by a computer.
 To be most effective, first, optimize your resume as a keyword resume.
 Keywords are typically nouns that reflect skills and experience sought by a potential employer.
 If your resume has been selected and ranked by a computer, a human screener will then review it; hence, it is important to balance keyword elements with traditional action words and other key phrases that elicit a positive response from the human reviewer.